 Carrie let out a quick burst of laughter.
 “No way!
-I’ve scared everyone else off!
-I have nothing left, nobody, nothing…” Her voice trailed off.
+I’ve scared everyone else off.
+I have nothing left, nobody, nothing…” Her voice trailed away.
 The more she said it, the more she realized how true it was.

 Theresa pursed her lips.
 “That sort of statement is rarely accurate,” the waitress countered.
 “Don’t do anything drastic, all right?
 Take some time to put things into perspective.
 It’s probably not as bad as you think it is.”